 All Eastern Maine Community College credit bearing degree and certificate programs have been approved by the Maine State Approving Agency for Veterans Education Programs.
 Most non-credit courses and programs are not approved.
 (Exception: Maine Oil Dealers Association High Pressure Boiler Course.)
-Students receiving veterans' educational assistance are required to have all their previous post-secondary educational experiences evaluated for transfer of credit prior to certification of their veterans benefits.
-Additional information concerning veterans benefits is available at the Welcome Center.
+Students receiving veterans' educational assistance are required to have all their previous post-secondary educational experiences evaluated for transfer of credit prior to EMCC's certification of their benefits.
+Additional information concerning veterans' benefits is available at the Welcome Center in Katahdin Hall, call 207-974-4624 to set up an appointment for assistance, or email finaid@emcc.edu.

 Degree Status: To receive VA educational benefits, a veteran must apply for admission to a specific academic program.
-Special Note: Only courses that fulfill academic program requirements within their specific academic program are used to determine the number of credits approved for benefits by the VA.
+Special Note: Only classes that fulfill program requirements within their specific academic degree or certificate will be submitted to the VA for determining enrollment status each term.

 Request for Certification: Students who receive VA educational benefits must complete and submit a Request for Semester Certification each time they register for courses.
-If the student's Request for Semester Certification is not submitted at least sixty days prior to the beginning of the semester, it will cause a delay in the arrival of the benefit check.
+If the student's Request for

+Semester Certification is not submitted at least sixty days prior to the beginning of the semester, it will cause a delay in the arrival of the benefit check.